-The raucous room and wine, rollicking around us
+The raucous room and flowing wine, rollicking around us

-awash in social currents and plumage all fanned out
+awash in shallow social streams and plumage all fanned out

-and passers by drifted close to take a look and then
+and passers by drifted in close to take a look and then they

-shifted chins and rolling eye to sit jowl to jowl and nook to crook.
+shifted chins, rolled eyes to sit close jowl to jowl and thigh.

-(Donne wasn’t talking about trans-folk when he quipped
+(Donne wasn’t talking about trans-folk when he wisely quipped

-“no man is an island”, for I was a life boat drifting on an endless sea
+“no man is an island”, for I was life boat drifting on an endless sea and stranded,

 tables full and over full, like bellies and wine glasses

-which were groaning and clinking atonal and rhythmic
+which were groaning and clinking atonal and so rhythmic

-Ah, but look…and see our dingy, drifting on desert seas entire
+Ah, but look…and see our dingy, drifting on that desert sea, in this

-in this oasis of walled off spaces, our puffed up air-filled punt
+oasis of walled off space, our puffed up air-filled punt

 perhaps we were mistaken as tee-totalers of banquets,

-or the step children vegan and red headed in the throng.
+step children vegan and red headed in the roiling throng.

 OH! the weight watchers attending but on such a strict repast

-that we were tasked to come and eat the food but fast the feasts of friends.
+that we were tasked to come, eat food but fast the feasts of friends.

 We sit alone, apart (the better to stare at you, my dear) in this overcrowded room

-occupied by someone glowing shining sparking becoming but accounted as a
+by someone glowing shining sparking happily becoming, but

-but the doors are locked, the gates are hidden deep in mystery
+the gates are hidden deep in mystery concealing wonder

 of how a transgirl finds her way and what becomes her key

-To walk amidst the forests, in the fields of human kindness
+To walk amidst the forests, in the fields of human kindness, there to

-there to forage for the herbs medicinal to cure that blindness
+forage for the herbs medicinal to cure that blindness and to

-until then the Other will go forth, sowing in tears…
+until that day the Other will go forth, sowing in tears…

 “…Those who sow in tears shall reap in joy.
 She who continually goes forth weeping, bearing seed for sowing, shall doubtless come again with rejoicing, bringing her sheaves with her.”